-Dr Catriona Brown ([email protected])
+Dr Bob Ballantyne ([email protected])

 Specialist Registrars usually remain with the department for the duration of their 4 year training programme or may rotate to other Scottish Clinical Genetics Centres

-Ms van Mourik organises the West of Scotland Commulity Genetics and Haemoglobinopathy Service and plays a major role in counselling families affected byFragile X syndrome and Familial Hypercholesterolaemia.
-She also provides support for patients with genetics conditions and their families including support for couples who have had terminations of pregnancy for genetics conditions.
+Ms van Mourik organises the West of Scotland Community Genetics and Haemoglobinopathy Service and plays a major role in counselling families affected by Fragile X syndrome and Familial Hypercholesterolaemia.
+She also provides support for patients with genetic conditions and their families including support for couples who have had terminations of pregnancy for genetic conditions.

-Mr. Mark Longmuir - Principal Genetic Counsellor ([email protected])
+Mr Mark Longmuir - Principal Genetic Counsellor ([email protected])

-Ms. Lesley Snadden - Principal Genetic Counsellor ([email protected])
+Ms Lesley Snadden - Principal Genetic Counsellor ([email protected])

 Ms Sarah Gibson - Genetic Counsellor ([email protected])